 (3) Without limiting or otherwise affecting the application of the Government Agreements Act 1979, the Supplementary Agreement (1994) shall operate and take effect notwithstanding any other Act or law.

-[Section 6 inserted by No. 57 of 1994 s.
+[Section 6 inserted: No. 57 of 1994 s.
 5.]

-Schedule 1
+Schedule 1 — Collie Coal (Western Collieries) Agreement

-[S. 2.]
+[s.
+2.]

+[Heading amended: No. 19 of 2010 s.
+4.]

 THIS AGREEMENT made this 17th day of January, 1979, BETWEEN THE HONOURABLE SIR CHARLES WALTER MICHAEL COURT, K.C.M.G., O.B.E., M.L.A.
 Premier of the State of Western Australia, acting for and on behalf of the said State and its instrumentalities from time to time (hereinafter called “the State”) of the one part and WESTERN COLLIERIES LTD. a company incorporated under the provisions of the Statutes of Western Australia and having its registered office at 517-519 Hay Street, Perth, in the said State (hereinafter called “the Company” in which term shall be included the Company and its successors and permitted assigns and appointees) of the other part.